Passions Meet Strengths: Finding Your SweetSpot

 They say passion is the key ingredient to successful entrepreneurship.
 It certainly is a critical one but it isn’t the ONLY one.
 In fact, if we don’t match passion with what we are GREAT at, it doesn’t matter how strongly we feel about our product or service — we WILL fail.

 How do we know our “highest and best good?”
-Lots of folks have had great fun reading about “finding your strengths” with Gallup.
+Lots of folks have had great fun reading about “finding your strengths” with Gallup and others.
 Some of us discovered the importance of understanding our strengths when Marcus Buckingham visited Oprah.
 And it is true that these free quizzes are “fun.”
 But are they helpful?
 Actually such things are fairly “blunt” instruments.
 They may suggest general direction but do they really help me, as an individual, get to what work makes sense for my highest and best good?

 What’s A “SweetSpot?”